Bringing HOPE to the World through Education

 Hope by the Numbers

-Our job placement rate is consistently strong — a majority of our grads are in schools, teaching.
+Our job placement rate is 100% of our graduates.

 - 120+Hours Before Student Teaching